HazelFlames/nameko-devex/SOLUTIONS.md

 ## KinD + Helm

-- After installation and setup of _KinD_, _kubectl_ and _Helm_, the deployment is pretty straightforward.
-It's just a matter of passing a _Cart_ (with its respective _Values.yaml_ and appropriate variables) file to _Helm_ and it does all the rest with magic!
+- After installation and setup of _KinD_, `kubectl` and _Helm_, the deployment is pretty straightforward.
+It's just a matter of passing a _Chart_ (with its respective `Values.yaml` and appropriate variables) file to _Helm_ and it does all the rest with magic!
 - The Charts were updated to use the Docker images I created in the previous exercise.
-- _Bash_ scripts were created to prepare all the underlying infrastructure in _KinD_ and _Helm_, with rollback steps in case of failure and they can all be called via make commands defined in the _k8s/Makefile_.
+- _Bash_ scripts were created to prepare all the underlying infrastructure in _KinD_ and _Helm_, with rollback steps in case of failure and they can all be called via make commands defined in the `k8s/Makefile`.
-- The application images need to be cloned to KinD internal image registry and this is done by the _make deploy_ step.
+- The application images need to be cloned to KinD internal image registry and this is done by the `make deploy` step.

 ### BlazeMeter